Red Bull Backend Applications

 New Design System: “Gravity”

-I collaborated in the development of Gravity by proposing ideas, testing components, and requesting the creation of new ones, while a dedicated teammate was responsible for leading and building the system in its entirety.
+I contributed by proposing ideas, testing components, and defining new ones, while a teammate led the system’s implementation.

 Unified Navigation across all apps